Welcome to Oak

 All class activities are differentiated and tailored to meet individual needs and interests, meaning the pupils are happy to learn, they have lots of fun and build their confidence in many areas.

-Oak timetable – Summer 1 – 2025
+Oak timetable – Summer 2

-Summer Term 1 24/25 Topic - Adventure 1
+Summer Term 2 24/25 Topic - Adventure 2

 SubjectProfilesIdeas for home

-ComputingIn computing, for the first session we will learn more about being safe online, in particular when playing games, Then we will be looking at controlling devices.
-We will explore everyday items that we use and how we control these.
+ComputingIn computing, for the first session we will learn more about being safe online, in particular when playing games, Then we will continue to look at controlling devices.
+We will continue to explore everyday items that we use and how we control these.
 We will also be looking at switches, toys and gaming devices that we use and how we control them/things within in them to do the things we want.
 What devices do you have at home?
 How do you control them?
 What do you do?
 Do you have a remote control car, a drone or play an electronic game?
 How do you control these?
 Can you tell us about it at school?
 If possible please send/bring some photos in of you with the device to support this.

 EHCP/PLGsIn this session we will be working on our EHCP targets.
 Pupils will have the opportunity to take part in a variety of activities to support their current PLGs (Personal Learning Goals).
-What will you choose to do; or play board/communication games with your peers or take part in our Puberty workshops?Look at your current PLGs (please ask Miss S-B if you would like a copy of these to be sent home).
+What will you choose to do; or play board/communication games with your peers or take part in our Puberty workshops?
+In our Puberty workshops we will continue to look at personal hygiene, to support our independence in this area/Look at your current PLGs (please ask Miss S-B if you would like a copy of these to be sent home).
 Which ones could you work on at home?
 Do you need any resources to support you with this?
 Please ask the adults in class for anything that you may need.